SkySpiral7/Miscellaneous/src/main/javascript/README.md

 **Outputs**: A function which takes a number and returns a number (which is rounded).

-#Catch Rate Calculator.html
-A simple program to calculate your chances of catching a pokemon.
-Based on the Generation 4 formula according to bulbapedia.
-Has many links to bulbapedia in order to look up numbers that are required input.
-Along with 3 random links for more pokemon calculations.

-**Inputs**: current and max hp, catch rate, ball rate, pokemon status, number of balls attempted

-**Outputs**: chance of success, chance of at least 1 success given a number of attempts, the ability to attempt it using random numbers

-Also has: an HP guesser based on lv.
-The formula for which is based on my speculation based on a few of my pokemon

 #generate password.html
 Generates a random text that makes a good password.
 It uses javascript only (is purely off-line, no AJAX) so nothing nefarious is going on here.